SeSodesa/rustla/README.md

-# ruSTLa - rSTLA in Rust
+# ruSTLa - rSTLa in Rust

 ruSTLa is an implementation of the rSTLa (reStructuredText to $`LaTeX`$) transpiler,